 KNOWING WHAT YOU OWN IS CRUCIAL

 Estate income streams are likely to be very different in the future as natural capital starts to become a valuable asset class and income generator in its own right.
 But you can't properly value or sell something that you don't know you own or haven't quantified.
 Our client case study focusing on the Pilkington Estate shows how important it is to look at all the options to decide which ones are worth pursuing.

 GET IN TOUCH

 If you'd like to discuss any of these talking points in more detail, turn to page 76 for contact details of Knight Frank's key rural sales, consultancy and valuations teams.

+1

 Issues & insights

-A GUIDE TO THE CHALLENGES AND OPPORTUNITIES FACING ESTATE OWNERS AND RURAL BUSINESSES
+A GUIDE TO THE CHALLENGES AND OPPOR

+JNITIES FACING ESTATE OWNERS AND RURAL BUSINESSE

-8 MINORITY REPORT
+MINORITY REPORT

-The Black Farmer explains why failing to embrace diversity could be costly
+The Black Farmer explains why to embrace diversity could be cos

-12 ALL CHANGE
+ALL CHANGE

-Report Editor Andrew Shirley on the challenges facing landowners
+Report Editor Andrew Shirley or challenges facing landowners

-MY VIEW
+16 MY VIEW

-Voices from food and farming share their views on the meaning of ESG
+Voices from food and farming sh their views on the meaning of ES

 18 STATE OF THE NATION

-The thought-provoking results from our latest Rural Sentiment Survey
+The thought-provoking results fi our latest Rural Sentiment Surv

-20 WELCOME HOME...
+20 WELCOME HOME

 We debate the pros and cons of reintroducing lost species into the UK

+failing

+the

+If you do not come to terms with the fact that Britain is changing, you will become a victim of that change